zabunba/Lumen/README.md

-# LumenCSS-LCSS
+# Lumen
-LumenCSS is a preprocessor that create dynamic styles similar so SCSS but a bit more different
+Lumen is a preprocessor that create dynamic styles similar so SCSS but a bit more different

-## LumenCSS
+## Lumen
 **Lumen** offers a programming style approach, like SCSS and SASS.

 **Lumen** will try to have the best syntax, making popular language syntax incorporated on the code by combining :